 The tools in this comparison range from free browser tools to enterprise platforms costing thousands per month.
 The right choice depends on your volume, document complexity, privacy requirements, and technical resources.

 Best for privacy and simplicity: Useful Patch processes standard digital invoices in your browser for free, with no data uploaded.
-The paid tier adds OCR and human QA for scanned documents at a flat £199 per batch.
+The paid tier adds OCR and human QA for scanned documents via API plans from £29/mo.

 Best developer API: Mindee offers the cleanest API experience with good free tier limits.
 Send a document, get structured JSON back.
 No model training needed for standard invoice types.